JeffCohen/workbook/books/law713/appendix/assignments/10-movie-night.md

 # MovieNight

-# BrightSky

 This assignment is intended to reinforce the following concepts:

-* Implementing the seven actions for "CRUD" of a single resource
+* Unifying multiple resources on a single page
-* Using `redirect_to` to have your website redirect to other URLs
+* Using hidden input fields to transmit extra form data
+* Practicing how to Google for coding skills beyond our workbook

 ## STEP 1.
 Get the code